 Following Imperial Dam Rd, you will be riding through a section of the Yuma Proving Grounds.
 Here you will find what we like to call Roadside Oddities/Attractions.
 You will pass a Helicopter on a pole on your left side and then a field of old tanks on your right side.

 Roadside Oddities And Attractions

-You can view these and all our other Roadside Oddities by visiting our Roadside Oddities and Attractions.
+You can view these and all our other Roadside Oddities by checking out our Roadside Oddities and Attractions.
 (Not available yet.
 Being Switched over from our other site)

 As you come to the end of Imperial Dam Rd, you hit US95.
 On the corner, you will see two large canons.
 Yup, photo op.
 After your photos make a right onto US95.

 As you are riding US95 back towards Fortuna Rd, you will pass two more attractions on your right side.
 The first one is set back a bit and is a little hard to spot until you are right on it.

 It’s a tiny (and I mean tiny) church.
 Look for a sign near the road that says “Pause, Rest, Pray.”
 You will need to travel down a dirt road to get to it but the dirt is packed down tight.
 The “Geezer Glider” made it with no problem.

 A short distance past the church is the “Bridge To Nowhere.”
 That is also down a dirt road and this time we passed on riding it.
 We took pictures from a distance.
 We did, however, go back another time with the truck and got better pictures.

 Back To The Beginning

 You will now come up to a light which is Fortuna Blvd.
 Make a left.
 Hopefully, the train isn’t passing through as it’s one long wait.
 Down the road, a few miles after the track you will be back at the Pilot Travel Center where you started.